 Once the father jumped and tried to push the button, he found his wedding ring caught on the button, resulting in his severed finger.
 Emergency medical help was called immediately, and he was able to take his finger to the hospital in order to have it reattached, but doctors were not able to succeed after many attempts.

-Premises Liability for Museums and Recreational Facilities
+Premises Liability for Museums

 The general public has the legal right to expect museums and recreational facilities to maintain their premises in a safe manner.
 Dangers must be anticipated and guarded against.
 Faulty exhibits and equipment must be removed prior to someone suffering an injury.
 Hazardous conditions must post proper warnings prior to allowing guest access to the display or equipment.
 The museum in this case may be liable for not anticipating the hazard that the exhibit incurred or if the design of the display posed danger.